Application open until filled

 other duties as assigned

-- At least 1 year project or program or project management or coordination, event planning, or related experience
+- At least one year administrative or management experience

 - Competence with Google Suite and Microsoft Office